 Educational assessment is something which parents tend to consider purely as a very valuable part of the evaluation process, if there is suspicion that their child may have a special educational need such as Dyslexia.
 However, few realise that educational assessments can also have great value in a broader educational sense, where parents are unsure of the academic capabilities and hence potential of their child.
-Carrying out the right kind of educational assessment when the child is aged 8 or 9 can, for example, assist parents in deciding if preparation for sitting the 11 plus and hence grammar school, would present the right school environment to match their intellectual capabilities, or if they are aiming for a place at the right independent senior day or boarding school.
+Carrying out the right kind of educational assessment when the child is aged 8 or 9 can help solve a common dilemma of how to choose a private school, for example, assist parents in deciding if preparation for sitting the 11 plus and hence grammar school, would present the right school environment to match their intellectual capabilities, or if they are aiming for a place at the right independent senior day or boarding school.

 Educational assessment tools measure children’s performance in tests which are standardised so that scores are obtained which are adjusted according to age and consequently give a clear reflection of where the child’s capability and potential lies, compared with their peers.

 There are a whole range of assessment tests available, but in general the assessment tests contain a range of verbal and non-verbal tasks to measure intelligence, combining Verbal IQ and Visual IQ scores

 The average student would expect to get a standardised score of 100 or a percentile ranking of 50.

 A child, who obtains a standardised score of between 85 and 115, or a percentile ranking of 16 to 85, would be within average range.

 Those children who attain a standardised score which is above the normal range are classed as gifted as follows: